DanielAsikpo/Project-1/project1.md

 ![Images](./Images/status%20_apache.png)

-If it is green and running, you've done everything right **Kudus to you!
+If it is green and running, you've done everything right!
+**Kudus to you!
 You have just launched your first Web Server in the Cloud!**

 Before you can receive any traffic on your Web Server, you need make sure your security group settings on AWS allows TCP port 80 traffic (HTTP).